Induction Signatures Are Not Enough: A Matched-Compute Study of Load-Bearing Structure in In-Context Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We posed a single matched-compute question: At iso-FLOPs, does pure natural-text pretraining outperform a curriculum that explicitly targets the induction circuit via synthetic copy snippets?
-Using Bi-Induct (with forward, backward, or balanced directional copy injections), we evaluated models from 0.13B to 1B parameters, combining few-shot ICL performance with head-level telemetry and held-out perplexity as diagnostic tools.
+We asked a single matched-compute question: for in-context learning, is it more effective to pretrain purely on natural text, or to allocate a small early-training budget to synthetic directional copy snippets that explicitly exercise the induction circuit?
+Using Bi-Induct (forward, backward, or balanced injections), we evaluated 0.13B–1B models with three complementary readouts: few-shot ICL performance, head-level copy telemetry, and held-out perplexity.

-\textbf{Key finding:} \textbf{Natural data yields load-bearing heads, Bi-Induct induces more distributed, redundant heads.} Bi-Induct consistently accelerates and broadens induction-head activity.
-In contrast, the natural-only baseline relies on a smaller subset of highly active heads.
-As can be seen from Figure~\ref{fig:1b_500m_125m_induction_anti_scores} and Table~\ref{tab:percent_head_ablate_drop}, ablating top induction heads leads to larger performance drops in the natural-only model (evidence that its induction heads are more load-bearing), whereas Bi-Induct spreads responsibility across more redundant `backup' heads.

-\textbf{Implications and Future Directions:} Acceleration is not the whole story: what matters is whether the mechanism becomes \emph{load-bearing} for task success.
-Our results align with previous reports that induction heads can evolve into `function heads' that are causally necessary for ICL performance~\citep{yin2025attentionheadsmatterincontext}.
-This helps explain why the baseline---despite slower emergence in most of our runs, and a lack of redundancy in all---can achieve stronger endpoints: its induction circuitry is more load-bearing.

-The above points to a shift in focus: from inducing activity earlier to ensuring that such activity is necessary for the task.
-To support this, rather than relying solely on across-scale comparisons, future work should prioritize within-scale trajectory analysis to identify when behaviors become load-bearing, crucial for connecting data rewrites to mechanistic insights.
-While one might speculate that a stronger Bi-Induct schedule could push induction behavior towards more load-bearing circuits, that was not our design goal.
-We intentionally used a light, annealed curriculum to preserve LM usability (competitive perplexity) while probing ICL endpoints.
-Substantially heavier synthetic schedules could plausibly succeed in forcing functional induction, but at the cost of degraded language modeling quality and less plausible training data mixes.
-Accordingly, our claims are scoped to realistic, usability-oriented pretraining where synthetic data is a small perturbation annealed early.
-We would argue that future work should be similarly scoped.
+Bi-Induct reliably amplifies induction signatures, but it does not consistently improve few-shot ICL, and at 1B the natural-only baseline remains more load-bearing.
+For data-centric foundation model design, the broader lesson is methodological.
+Synthetic data interventions should not be evaluated only by whether they amplify a desired mechanistic signature.
+They should also be tested for whether that mechanism becomes \textbf{causally necessary} for the downstream behaviors of interest, and whether the intervention preserves natural-language modeling quality.
+In our study, Bi-Induct is best understood not as a generally superior curriculum, but as a controlled example showing that \textbf{signature amplification alone is too weak a success criterion}.